it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Boundary_Protection_Requirements.md

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 1.6.10
-- Disable Wireless Access on Devices if it is Not Required - Disable wireless access on devices that do not have a business purpose for wireless access.
->Disable all wireless options on election technology devices that are not authorized to use wireless.
-Periodically review device settings to ensure wireless options (Wi-Fi, Bluetooth, etc.) remain off.

-Applies to: On-prem components

-Method: Copy

->Reference: CIS Security Best Practices for Non-Voting Election Technology 1.6.4
 - Disable Wireless Peripheral Access to Devices - Disable wireless peripheral access of devices (such as Bluetooth and NFC), unless such access is required for a business purpose.
 >Printers and other peripherals often have Bluetooth capabilities that should be disabled unless absolutely necessary.